sailakshmiv/grocery-buddy-node/README.md

 An app to manage your grocery list!
 Written using nodejs with an apache cassandra backend.
 Utilizes express web framework for minimalistic routing.

+This app was written for CS 4501 "Cloud Computing" at the University of Virginia, Spring 2013.

 ## Installation

 ### From a base Ubuntu system